 Assault rifle-wielding MS-13 member threatens motorists, cops say

-A member of the violent MS-13 gang has been arrested in Florida for brandishing an AK-47 semi-automatic rifle at motorists, police said.
+A member of the violent MS-13 gang has been arrested in Florida for brandishing an AK-47 semi-automatic rifle at drivers, police said.

 Raul Garcia, 21, was nabbed Monday morning after an overnight search in Wimauma, according to Cpl.
 Lawrence McKinnon, a spokesman for Hillsborough County Sheriff’s Office.